Theodore football coach surrenders on assault charge

 “I don’t want to litigate the facts right now, but I can assure you that he is gonna be exonerated from any criminal responsibility for whatever went on down there,” attorney Dennis Knizley said.

-Deen, meanwhile, contended that the bad blood started because a “drunk, belligerent” man who was with Eric Collier Sr. on Dauphin Island got upset about something that happened involving Hinton on the island’s West End.
+Deen, meanwhile, contended that the bad blood started because a “drunk, belligerent” relative of the Colliers who was on Dauphin Island got upset about something that happened involving Hinton on the island’s West End.

 That man “was picking fights with people,” Deen said.
 “He didn't like what happened to him.
 So he whined and complained on his way back to Bayou La Batre on is cell phone.”

-Note: An earlier version of this article incorrectly stated that Eric Collier Sr. was on Dauphin Island.